Investing

 Saving up for a new car or a bathroom remodeling is a different game than building up a college fund for your kids or securing a retirement nest egg.

-With long-term plans, you may be able to take more short-term risk, even wait for a decade to weather entire recessions or prominent oscillations in the market.
-However, if you’re looking at a purchase one or two years down the road, you will be much more risk-averse.
+With long-term plans, you can take more short-term risks, even wait for a decade to weather entire recessions or prominent oscillations in the market.
+However, if you’re looking at a purchase one or two years later, you will be much more risk-averse.

 A Few Parting Words

-There is no 100% bulletproof investment, but with a bit of research and patience, you can come up with an investment plan that works great for your needs, be they short- or long-term.
-Remember, take it slow, learn about the market, and diversify to minimize risk.
+There is no 100% bulletproof investment, but with a bit of research and patience, you can develop an investment plan that works great for your short- or long-term needs.
+Take it slow, learn about the market, and diversify to minimize risk.

 Read Also: